LETSTOPdev/STOPToken/README.md

         - allowance(owner, spender) -> returns the allowance the owner provided the spender.
         - pendingOwner() -> returns the pending-owner's address.
         - owner() -> returns the current owner address.
+        - cap() -> returns the maximal possible number of tokens

+        2.1.1.1.
+Events
+          All openzeppelin's ERC20Capped & Ownable2Step events, nothing was added

+        2.1.1.2.
+Modifiers
+          All openzeppelin's ERC20Capped & Ownable2Step modifiers, nothing was added

+        2.1.1.3.
+Functions
+          All openzeppelin's ERC20Capped & Ownable2Step functions, in addition:
+          * constructor: sets the contract owner address, the maximal supply, the token name and the token symbol
+          * mint: mint a specified number of tokens to a given address, using the _mint inherited function
+          * batchMint: verifies that it was given arrays of addresses and values in an identical length, then mint the tokens to the list of addresses according to the given values